AKSW/SlideWiki/README.md

 =========
 REQUIREMENTS

-a.
-Apache
+1. Apache
-b.
-PHP 5.3 (for now the PHP 5.4 and upper versions cause bugs)
+2. PHP 5.3 (for now the PHP 5.4 and upper versions cause bugs)
-c.
-MySQL
+3. MySQL

 =========
 INSTALLATION GUIDE